Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Driving without insurance can have long-term implications for your ability to obtain future insurance coverage.
 Insurance companies consider uninsured drivers to be high-risk individuals, and as a result, they may charge significantly higher premiums or even refuse coverage altogether.

 If you are caught driving without insurance, it goes on your driving record, which insurance companies review when determining your rates.
-Having a record of driving without insurance can make you appear more risky to insurers, and they may view you as someone who is more likely to file claims.
+Having a record of can make you appear more risky to insurers, and they may view you as someone who is more likely to file claims.
 As a result, they may charge higher premiums to offset this perceived risk.

 When shopping for insurance in the future, it’s important to disclose any previous instances of driving without insurance.
 Failure to do so can result in your policy being canceled or claims being denied if the insurance company discovers the omission later on.